particle1331/ok-transformer/docs/intro.md

 width: 30em
 name: study
 ---
-[Fig. 3 of the above study].
-Evolution of solution discovery for members of the two groups.
-The efficient network converged on a small set of solutions, whereas individuals in the inefficient network explored a greater diversity of solutions, and eventually converged on the best solution.
+[Fig. 3 in the above study]. **Evolution of solution discovery for members of the two groups.** The efficient network converged on a small set of solutions, whereas individuals in the inefficient network explored a greater diversity of solutions, and eventually converged on the best solution.
 ```

 ## Installation